 Dr Enrique Troncoso, Strategy & BD Manager, Calvera

-This session will explore how to add value to your plant’s output through correct usage, management, marketing and commercialisation of digestate and through installing a biorefinery.
+This session will explore how to add value to your plant’s output through correct usage, management, marketing and commercialisation of digestate.
 Experts will also look at how can we cut the cost of handling digestate.

 - Characterisation of Digestate for use in agriculture

 Ryland Cairns, Director, Fontus Environmental

 - Economical and Agricultural benefits for farmers applying organic matter to soils

 Dr Alberto Confalonieri, Head of the Technical Committee, Italian Composting and Biogas Association (CIC)

 - Dr Francis Rayns, Research Fellow in Organic Soil Fertility, Coventry University

 The UK is currently one of the few countries where food waste isn’t mixed with wastewater for AD treatment.
 Regulators are, however, looking at relaxing this rule.
 If this happens, what will be the impact on availability of feedstock for existing plants?
 Will non water companies really look to enter the sewage market and will it make a difference to cost?
 What will happen to AD assets at the end of the Renewable Obligations Scheme?